Fiscal Sponsorship FAQ

 What is the cost of fiscal sponsorship?

-We also fiscally sponsor films on other platforms including Kickstarter, Seed & Spark, and Generosity.
+We also fiscally sponsor films on Kickstarter, Indiegogo, and Seed & Spark, and other sites.
+We’ll help you choose the best platform for your crowdfunding campaign.

 How do I apply?